SivertGullbergHansen/arr-cleaner/README.md

 ### (option 1): Using Docker:

-2. edit the docker compose file and make sure to replace "your_sonarr_url", "your_radarr_url", "your_sonarr_api_key", and "your_radarr_api_key" with your actual Sonarr and Radarr URLs and API keys.
+2. edit the `compose.yaml` file and make sure to replace "your_sonarr_url", "your_radarr_url", "your_sonarr_api_key", and "your_radarr_api_key" with your actual Sonarr and Radarr URLs and API keys.
 (See example values below in the python guide)

 3. Start a docker container: